LensPlaysGames/Corth/README.md

 Basic example: \
 `Corth.exe -com test.corth`

-or, if Corth is giving errors about not finding assembler/linker: \
+Or, if Corth is giving errors about not finding assembler/linker: \
 `Corth.exe -com -a /Path/To/NASM/nasm.exe -l /Path/To/GoLink/golink.exe test.corth`

+Alternatively, you could add the directory containing the executable to your system's [PATH environment variable](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/): \
+`Corth.exe -com -a nasm.exe -l golink.exe test.corth`

 By default, the assembler and linker options are setup for Windows, using NASM and GoLink. \
 If your situation is different, make sure to specify the correct options using `-ao` and `-lo` respectively.